 Why a Paid-Off Mortgage Still Needs a Release

-Paying off a mortgage does not automatically clear the lien from the property record.
-Someone has to sign a release or satisfaction document and file it with the county recorder.
-When the lender who held the note is still alive, that is straightforward.
-When the lender has passed away, it gets complicated.
+Making every mortgage payment on time does not automatically clear the lien from the property record.
+Someone must sign a release or satisfaction document and file it with the county recorder.
+When the lender who held the note is still alive, that step is simple.
+When the lender has passed away, the process gets complicated.

 This statute addresses that gap.
-If the borrower paid off the debt during the lender's lifetime, the executor or administrator of the lender's estate is required to issue the release.
+If the borrower managed to pay off the loan during the lender's lifetime, the executor or administrator of the lender's estate must issue the release.
+The mortgage debt does not disappear just because the lender dies.

 The executor or administrator of a mortgagee or of the holder or owner of an indebtedness secured by a mortgage or deed of trust shall, if the indebtedness was paid to the decedent in his lifetime, acknowledge satisfaction thereof by delivering to such person a sufficient release, satisfaction of mortgage or deed of release of the mortgage or deed of trust.